Gerharddc/litterbox/README.md

 - [ ] Use `udica` to improve isolation on SELinux environments.
 - [ ] Expose limited DBus access to allow applications to open URLs.
 Likely using [dbus-proxy](https://github.com/Pelagicore/dbus-proxy).
 - [ ] Make it possible to Xorg apps to running via Wayback integration.
+- [ ] Add support for running on Windows via WSL.
 - [ ] Add Dockerfile templates for more distros.
-- [ ] Add support for more platforms to the installer.
+- [ ] Add support for more hardware platforms to the installer.
 - [ ] Release a version that uses Zenity for prompting for users that want a smaller binary.
 - [ ] Try to provide a VM option using [crosvm's Wayland functionality](https://crosvm.dev/book/devices/wayland.html).